banma12956/AcrNET/README.md

 ## Train

-We also provide a training demo:
+We also provide the five-fold cross-validation training code we used in our experiment:

 ```python
 python train_five_fold.py